Azure/azure-policy/README.md

 Work to increase the scale that policy can be performantly applied to resource types is in progress.
 Planned availability date is not yet determined.

-### Azure Policy Add-on not compatible on AKS Kubernetes 1.19 (preview) version
-This issue has been resolved.

-### Indexed Resource types always non-complaint to tagging policies
-As of February 2021, index resources that don't support tags aren't applicable to polices that inspect tags.

 ### Alias changes

 May 2020: Microsoft.DocumentDB/databaseAccounts/ipRangeFilter updated from a string property to an array.
 Please re-author your custom definitions to support the property as an array.
 July 2020: The alias Microsoft.Sql/servers/securityAlertPolicies/emailAddresses[] and related policies were deprecated.

-### Resources that exceed current Azure policy assignment delete latencies
-The issue related to mode = Microsoft.KeyVault.Data has been resolved.

-### Microsoft.Kubernetes.Data policies that evaluate containers do not currently support container exclusions.
-This issue has been resolved.

-*This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*

 ### Resource types that do not display non-compliance messages in the portal during preflight validation